-You can set up your own fundraising event to raise money for Project Embabazi via My Donate.
+You can set up your own fundraising event to raise money for Project Embabazi via Golden Giving.
 So if you are planning a sponsored marathon, bike ride, silence, swimathon or doing the three-peaks challenge, please consider fundraising for Project Embabazi!

 An African Adventure